 How effective is the sound quality?

 The better the sound, the better the experience.
 While choosing the device, you should always look for a high-end audio output peripheral.
 Sensitive and distinct outputs on footsteps, storm, and gunfire will definitely give your device brownie points.
-It’s something you need from a gaming headset and is perhaps even more important than the music quality itself.
+It’s something you need from a headset and is perhaps even more important than the music quality itself.

 Usually, a high-end device with such caliber possesses Dolby technology delivering at least 7.1 virtual surround sound quality.